I like to write about DIY gardening and general homesteading tips. I hope to provide readers with ideas and inspiration.

 This Isn't My First Worm Farm

 This is the fifth time I've tried to raise composting worms.
-It IS my first successful worm farm though.
-The four other attempts I've made at making vermicompost for my garden ended in either a mass exodus of worms trying to escape the harsh conditions in the bin, or a mass die-off because they couldn't escape from the conditions in the bin.
+It is, however, my first successful worm farm.
+The four other attempts I made at making vermicompost for my garden ended in either a mass exodus of worms trying to escape the harsh conditions in the bin, or a mass die-off because they couldn't escape from the conditions in the bin.

 In this article, I'm going to tell you how started my bin and have maintained a healthy, growing population of composting worms in it for the last year.

 Though there are many styles of premade worm beds and bins for sale commercially, I chose to make my own out of an 18-gallon storage tote that I was no longer using.

 I started my worm bed by drilling about 50 5mm and 10mm holes in the lid of the tote for air circulation.
 Then, about 2 inches down from the top of the tote, I drilled about 20 more 10mm holes the whole way around the tote.
 After all of the air holes were drilled, I washed the lid and tote with hot, soapy water and left it to dry while I prepared the bedding.

 Materials I Use for Bedding for My Compost Worms

 Much like bins, and beds for composting worms, bedding materials are also commercially available, but I make my own for a fraction of the cost.
 The only purchased material in my bedding recipe is coconut coir.
 The rest of the ingredients are cardboard, newspaper, junk mail, toilet paper, paper towel tubes, and brown paper shopping bags.

 - 1 - 1.2 pound brick coconut coir